-As the long days and nights came and went there was never a question of leaving again.
-She lived for him, longing for the burning sweetness of his lips on hers, the long, surrendering moans that passed from her lips as he caressed her in the most secret of places.
-He sought her out many times...finding her in the tub, gazing up at his portrait, reading, sleeping, and each time when he left her she wept.
+As the long days and nights came and went, there was never a question of leaving again.
+She lived for him, longing for the burning sweetness of his lips on hers, the long, surrendering moans that passed from her lips as he caressed her.
+He sought her out many times, finding her in the tub, gazing up at his portrait, reading, sleeping, and each time when he left her, she wept.
 How could she exist until he returned?
 And would he return?

 Or was this all just an erotic dream?

-Sometimes his form was nothing more than iridescent beauty, other times he was solid beneath her touch.
-Either way she could feel his touch burning her, his breath scorching her neck.
+Sometimes, his form was nothing more than iridescent beauty, other times, he was solid beneath her touch.
+Either way, she could feel his touch burning her, his breath scorching her neck.
 A dizzying sensation sent her up, up, up until she was swept up in rapture, the feel of his lips on the nape of her neck, a slight pressure of hands on her breasts.
 Like small diamonds, her nipples hardened, his nearness making her gasp.
-Now, in this moment of time, she felt him at her back and arched suddenly.
-And then a hot breath tickled her cheek as his tongue of fire licked her face, leading slowly to her lips where she felt a gentle pressure.
-And then it grew, moving down, down, and down again until she felt herself being turned, her back against the wall.
+Now, in this moment of time, she sensed him at her back and arched suddenly when a hot breath tickled her cheek.
+She melted when his tongue of fire licked her face, leading slowly to her lips where she felt a gentle pressure.
+It grew, moving down, down, and down again until he turned her, putting her back against the wall.
 Her hands moved outward, pinned by his, and she was helpless to resist him.
-She suddenly felt on fire, the hot blaze burning between her legs.
-Her eyes were closed, her body limp as she melted toward the floor, feeling his hands, his body.
+She was his to do with as he chose.
+She felt as if she were standing in a cocoon of fire, her desire for him reaching so high she thought she might die.
+His hands scoured her body, her breasts, teasing, tantalizing until she wanted to cry out in some kind of erotic torment.
+Suddenly he grabbed her hips, and her cunt was invaded with a hot blaze that burned between her legs.
+His tongue, long and stiff moved inside her, playing with her clit and consuming her sex juices as they dripped onto his tongue.
+She went wild until a faint orgasm rendered her helpless.
+Her eyes closed, and her body went limp and she melted toward the floor.
+His hands caressed her gently, his body finally claiming hers.
 She pictured his handsome form in her mind, and succumbed to his touch, swaying with him as he moved above her.
-It was the most exciting thing she'd ever felt.
-He took her with him, his thrills were hers, his heat, his desire tore through her.
-She felt his hard body beneath her hands as she held him, the two of them loving again and again.
+It was the most exciting thing she'd ever known.
 She lived for his touch, the plunge of his cock, the delicious push and pull, the teasing of his lips on her breasts, and the passionate draw of his mouth.
-He was wild, he ravaged her, his breathing labored, his hard body heavy on hers.
-And when his orgasm flared, so did hers, and a scream burst from her lips as she moaned out his name.
+He was wild.
+He ravaged her, his breathing labored, his hard body heavy on hers.
+She clung to him, her knees reaching upward, her hips pushing as she reveled in the feel of his cock inside her.
+She pushed, urging him to go deeper where that elusive orgasm taunted her.
+She could feel his buttocks and reached down and squeezed him, pushing him deeper and deeper until the two were almost one.
+Their hips pushed, they rolled, sat up and then when his orgasm flared, so did hers.
+The release was so deep and so satisfying that a scream burst from her lips as she moaned out his name.
 "Franz!
 Oh, God, Franz!"
-And then with a long, passionate kiss, he withdrew
+Finally, with a long, passionate kiss, he withdrew.